News

 Aalto University's Lifewide learning offerings experienced strong growth in 2025, indicating a demand for high-quality, research-based education among individuals, organisations, and society at large.

-Nearly 22,000 participants in courses
+Over 20,000 participants in courses

-Lifewide learning generated revenue and external funding of 26.3 million euros for Aalto University and its subsidiary Aalto University Executive Education Oy.
-The financial returns and the amount of external funding decreased by about one percent from the previous year.
-This change was primarily due to the Ministry of Education and Culture's revision of the funding coefficient for continuous learning.
+Lifewide learning generated €24.4 million in revenue and external funding for Aalto University and its subsidiary Aalto Executive Education Oy, resulting in growth of approximately 1% from the previous year.
+The Ministry of Education and Culture's revision of the funding coefficient for continuous learning impacted the amount of revenue and external funding.
 The level of activity and customer demand remained strong.

 Course participants